magriln/MATH-4640-Project/Project.md

 #### Web Searching

 Search engines like Google use enormous matrices of cross referencing checking what words are on each page.
 Upon a Google search, the higher ranks of this matrix usually go to pages with your key words that have lots of links to them.
-But there are billions of pages out there, and as we saw in our class storing a billion by billion matrix is trouble.
+But there are billions of pages out there, and storing a billion by billion matrix is trouble.
 This is not considering querying through it.

 SVD comes in handy in this application as well.
 In searching, we really only care about the main directions that the Web is taking, the top results.
 So the first few singular values create a very good approximation for the enormous matrix, can be searched relatively quickly and provide compression ratios of millions to one.